 Singapore is expensive, there’s no way around it.
 But it’s a great place to ease your way into traveling in Southeast Asia if you’ve never been there.
 It’s also an easy airport to get to from other parts of the world, so even if you’re going somewhere else in the region, it’s worth considering spending a few days here before flying to your final destination.
-Andy and I spent three nights in there at the beginning of our trip and one more night at the end.
-Here’s a look at how much we spent traveling in Singapore.
+Andy and I spent three nights in Singapore at the beginning of our trip and one more night at the end.
+Here’s a look at how much our Singapore trip cost.

 Expenses are listed in Singapore dollars (S$) and US dollars.
 I’m using S$1.25 per US$1 as the exchange rate since our two stops there were seven weeks apart and the exchange rate changed.